 - Minimal collection effort on farms through the use of up-to-date and robust data-collection technologies

 - High informative value in terms of the achievement of environmental targets

 Integration into farm-management systems

 Digital farm management information systems (FMIS’s) serve as a solution for data collection, processing and linkage.
 Thanks to the linkage of the indicators, these systems can be used to quickly analyse and highlight trade-offs and displacement effects.

 Practicality thanks to Swiss Future Farm and commercial farms

 The Swiss Future Farm in Tänikon, which evaluates the benefits and potentials of Smart Farming technologies, serves as a model farm.
 The environmental indicators are developed on the Swiss Future Farm, and then tested for applicability on further commercial farms.

-The research programme comprises eight projects and will last four years from 2021.
+The research programme comprises nine projects and will last four years from 2021.